 Childrens Health Insurance Program - Wikipedia The Children's Health Insurance Program (CHIP), formerly known as the State Children's Health Insurance Program (SCHIP), is a program administered by the United States Department of Health and Human Services that provides matching funds to states for health insurance to families with children [1]

-What Does SCHIP Stand For and How Does It Work?
-SCHIP stands for the State Children’s Health Insurance Program This program provides low-cost health coverage to children in families whose incomes are too high to qualify for Medicaid but who cannot afford private health insurance
+What Is SCHIP and Who Qualifies for Coverage? - ScienceInsights SCHIP, now known simply as CHIP, stands for the State Children’s Health Insurance Program It’s a joint federal-state program that provides low-cost health coverage to children in families who earn too much to qualify for Medicaid but not enough to afford private insurance